San Francisco attractions range from the gorgeous Golden Gate Bridge to the infamous prison on Alcatraz Island.

 Today, top activities include hiking, biking, and other outdoor activities.
 Some of the old army and immigration buildings are also open to visitors.
 It's a great place to learn more about the island's history.

 There are also guided tours and a place to rent bikes.

-Money for the tower was gifted to the city of San Francisco by a local woman by the name of Lillie Hitchcock Coit.
+Money for the tower was gifted to the city of San Francisco by a local woman named of Lillie Hitchcock Coit.
 She was a well-known and controversial San Francisco resident from the late 1800s to early 1900s.

 I've added both of these as one (I know, it's cheating a little) because you only need one ticket to visit each of these museums.
-The de Young and the Legion of Honor are known as the Fine Arts Museums of San Francisco.
+The de Young and the Legion of Honor together are known as the Fine Arts Museums of San Francisco.

 You will find the de Young just across the street from the California Academy of Sciences in Golden Gate Park.
 It's home to a large collection of fine arts focused on the Americas, Africa, and Oceania.
 You will find everything from photography to textiles.

 The Legion of Honor is in SF's Lincoln Park near Lands End.
 The fine art collection here is focused on ancient and European art.
 Highlights in this museum include works from Auguste Rodin, Claude Monet, and an interesting piece by Pablo Picasso.